vinthony/ghost-free-shadow-removal/README.md

 ## Known Issues
 [#4](https://github.com/vinthony/ghost-free-shadow-removal/issues/4) inconsistency between the code and Figure.2, Thanks [@naoto0804](https://github.com/naoto0804)

-SOME LINKS ARE BROKEN, I will try to recover it soon.
+## SOME LINKS ARE BROKEN due to only OneDrive account, I will try to recover it soon.

 ## **Introduction**